 FREE Tree Lighting Ceremony at Stockyards City (1217 S Agnew) features a special holiday ceremony with Christmas carols.
 6:30 p.m.

-FREE Lights on Broadway Holiday Open House in Automobile Alley (Broadway Ave between 4 & 10th St) features holiday window displays, children’s activities, carriage rides, a chance to meet Santa, a live entertainment and more.
+FREE Lights on Broadway Holiday Open House in Automobile Alley (Broadway Ave between 4 & 10th St) features holiday window displays, family-friendly activities, carriage rides, live entertainment and more.
 4 – 8 p.m.

 Chill Your Cheeks 5K Run at Chisholm Trail Park (500 W Vandament, Yukon) features a 5K run that winds through the street of Yukon and ends amid 4 million twinkling Christmas lights.
-Activities also include train rides, pictures with Santa, refreshments, live Christmas music and games.
+Activities also include train rides, live Christmas music and more.
 Adults, $25; kids, $20.
 5 – 6:30 p.m.

 Thanksgiving Break Family Skate Sessions at Skate Galaxy OKC (5800 NW 36th St).
 Admission $6 includes basic skate rental.
 Wednesday, 1-4 & 7-10 p.m.; Thursday, 7-10 p.m.; Friday, 1-4 p.m.